 It needs to be pointed out that the ten minute interval mentioned above would have been a fantastic point to be in the market, either as a Forex trader or a trader.
 Both markets had ton of potential during this brief period of time, with the obvious downside being that it was an unexpected move.
 However, once it

 began, it had a lot of momentum behind it, thus giving opportunities to the most observant of traders.
 It would have been tough to spot, but that is the name of the game here,

 and being able to play off of this purely psychological response is a game changing move for your trading strategy.

 At this point, the smart thing for a trader to do is to play off of this uncertainty.
-Since our money isn’t going to be tied up for long thanks to the very nature of binary options, it is okay to take out
+Since our money isn’t going to be tied up for long thanks to the very nature of options, it is okay to take out

 ultra short term positions that take advantage of the inefficiencies that are being created in the Forex market right now, watching as investors buy and sell the GBP/USD,